Investing in New York City

 The average luxury condo at One57 costs $21 million.
 That average pricetag exceeds anything in Manhattan except 15CPW, fittingly enough.
 Who can afford these luxury condos?
 People whose net worth exceeds $50 million, for starters.
 These are the people Barnett is looking for, and there are no shortage of them.
 America and China have over 4,500 people who belong to this ultra-wealthy class, and Brazil, India, and Russia each have around 1,500 of such people.
 From an international perspective, the number of the ultra-wealthy in Europe, Latin America, Asia, and the Middle East is growing steadily, and as a result the extreme top of the residential market is stronger than ever.

 Barnett has good reason to believe that One57 will be successful; through November, Manhattan buyers signed 529 contracts for $4 million or more in 2011.
 The threat of a downturn in the world economy might actually help sales at One57 too: Luxury condos are seens as safe investments in market downturns because they hold their value better than the market as a whole.
-So while besides factors such as the scarcity of Manhattan condo inventory and the dearth of new luxury development in Manhattan (especially for larger projects) have helped, the success of One57 and Columbus Circles is directly attributable to their popularity among the top of the top of the world's elite.
+So while besides factors such as the and the dearth of in Manhattan (especially for larger projects) have helped, the success of One57 and Columbus Circles is directly attributable to their popularity among the top of the top of the world's elite.